xz-dev/juststart/README.md

 # juststart (jst)

-A simple yet extensible cross-platform service manager.
+A simple, intuitive, and extensible cross-platform service manager inspired by Gentoo's Portage and supporting monkey patching.

 ## Description

-juststart (shortened as jst) is a service management system aimed at replacing runit and systemctl service managers.
+juststart (shortened as jst) is a service management system designed to replace runit and systemctl service managers.
 It features intuitive scripts (including status hook scripts), script-based timers, flexible configurations, and user-friendly automation.
 In addition, it follows the principle of behavior as parameters, allowing users to use this service management system more naturally.
+With influences from Gentoo's Portage, juststart also supports monkey patching for easy customization of the software's behavior.

 ## Features